-Vil Ambu Tamil Movie Review
+Vil Ambu Tamil Movie

 Director Ramesh Subramaniam's Vil Ambu has a promising plot which is centered on six degrees of separation theory.

 Wiki defines it as "Six degrees of separation is the theory that everyone and everything is six or fewer steps away, by way of introduction, from any other person in the world, so that a chain of "a friend of a friend" statements can be made to connect any two people in a maximum of six steps."